Rukkyaa/42_libft_tester/README.md

 # 42_libft_tester
-Unit tester for the first project of school 42, the famous libft project (This tester is still under development)
+Unit tester for the first project of school 42, the famous libft project (This tester is still under development 💻)
 ## How to run the tester ?
 ```
 Clone this repository